System sovereignty and ArcGIS systems

 Note:

 In today’s service-oriented architectures, the true residency and location of data in motion becomes somewhat subjective.
-If a database is hosted in Country A, but published as a web service, and a user in Country C is connected to a VPN to Country B, then queries 100 records from the web service to make a map in their browser (running in a laptop in County C), where does the data reside?
+If a database is hosted in Country A, but published as a web service, and a user in Country C is connected to a VPN to Country B, then queries 100 records from the web service to make a map in their browser (running in a laptop in Country C), where does the data reside?
 At a granular level it is now in multiple places, with one serving as the “source”, another where the data transits or requests could be logged, and a third location where it is “consumed.”

 Data localization refers to an increasingly common requirement that data generated within a country’s borders must be exclusively stored and processed within that same country.
 While data localization dictates where data must be stored, and data residency indicates its current location, the primary goal of data localization is to control data flow and usage, to safeguard it according to the local laws and standards.
 This may include ensuring that the users and clients of a certain set of data are only allowed to access it from within a certain country’s boundaries.